OpenTranslationBible/open-bible/en-GB/41.Mark/md/mark-12.md

 ## Mark 12:33

-To love him with all your heart, with all your understanding and with all your strength, and to love your neighbour as yourself is more important than all burnt offerings and sacrifices.”
+To love him with all your heart, with all your understanding, and with all your strength, and to love your neighbour as yourself is more important than all burnt offerings and sacrifices.”

 ## Mark 12:34

 When Jesus saw that he had answered wisely, he said to him, “You are not far from the kingdom of God.”
-And from then on, no one dared ask him any more questions.
+And from that time on, no one dared ask him any more questions.

 ---